jerhabor/tutorlink/README.md

 * Incorporate [Calendly](https://calendly.com/pages/integrations/embed) so that users can book sessions online without awaiting confirmation from tutors (inspired by Code Institute's Mentor's Calendar).
 * Ability to book your own tutor.
-    * This feature will only be considered and designed once the number of tutors per subject are significant enough for selections to be made.
+    * This feature will only be considered and designed when the number of tutors per subject are significant enough for selections to be made.
 * Provide daily/weekly tips on how to cope under the pressure of exams and to study effectively with recommended revision techniques.
 * Selling of TutorLink-branded stationery and guides/books.
 * Access to exam-style questions created by TutorLink tutors.
 * Members/Students portal and forums so that users can keep track of sessions and engage with other TutorLink users.

-## Technologies Used
+## 3. Technologies Used

 <!-- In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used. -->

-- HTML5
-- CSS3
-- Bootstrap
-- JQuery
-- Google Fonts
-- Font Awesome
-- Javascript
+- [Git](https://git-scm.com/) - TutorLink uses Git as a version control system during its development.
+- [GitPod](https://www.gitpod.io/) - This is an online Integrated Development Environment (IDE) used to build TutorLink.
+- [HTML5](https://en.wikipedia.org/wiki/HTML5) - HTML stands for Hypertext Markup Language and it is the backbone of TutorLink.
+The latest version - HTML5 - was used to structure, add and format the site content.
+- [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - CSS stands for Cascading Style Sheets.
+The latest version - CSS3 - was used to style all HTML content of TutorLink.
+- [Bootstrap](https://getbootstrap.com/) - TutorLink uses Bootstrap's grid system to layout site content in a structured manner.
+This framework also provides some assistance to styling.
+- [Google Fonts](https://fonts.google.com/) - This font library offers a huge variety of font styles for selection, to help in the mood design of TutorLink.
+- [Font Awesome](https://fontawesome.com/) - TutorLink uses this icon library with its great selection of icons, to add to the visual aesthetics of the site content.
+- [JQuery](https://jquery.com/) - TutorLink uses JQuery for effects, animations and the modal form.
+My mentor also recommended including HTML DOM Manipulation to produce a feedback box after a user presses Submit on the Sign Up Modal.

 <!-- - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation. -->

-## Testing
+## 4. Testing

+### 4.1 How to Use Features on TutorLink

+### 4.2 Achievement of User Stories

+### 4.3 Code Validation
+#### HMTL Code Validation
+#### CSS Code Validation

+### 4.4 Test on Different Devices

+### 4.5 Test on Different Browsers

 <!-- In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals. -->